red-hat-storage/ocs-ci/docs/writing_tests.md

 If your test requires one of these you can easily import it.
-If you intend to implement a new one (generally if more than one test will utilize it), please consider whether or not that value might change between different test executions.
+If you intend to implement a new one (generally if more than one test will utilize it), please consider whether that value might change between different test executions.
 If it's something like a filepath (unchanging), it's probably a constant.
 If tests may overwrite the value, it's most likely a default.